 In July 2017 Neil was invited to revive his notorious 1987 solo performance piece in the extraordinary surroundings of the pre-Raphaelite gallery in Tate Britain.
 The piece – dedicated to the queer Victorian painter Simeon Solomon – was first staged at the height of the first wave of the British AIDS epidemic , and this one-night only performance is an extraordinary chance to see the work again over thirty years later.
 You can watch a documentary film of the performance here.

 You can also watch a short film of Neil talking about the show with Dominic Johnson here.

-Neil Bartlett’s first novel has just been re-issued in a new edition, with a specially written preface by the author reflecting on the changes in queer life and culture that have taken place since this groundbreaking book first appeared in 1990.
+And….Neil’s very first novel READY TO CATCH HIM SHOULD HE FALL has just been re-issued in a beautiful new edition, with a specially written preface from Neil which reflects on the changes in queer life and culture that have taken place since this groundbreaking and now-classic book first appeared back in 1990.

 The Disappearance Boy

 Neil’s acclaimed fourth novel was first published in August 2014 by Bloomsbury, An evocative tale of desire and illusion – set backstage in a seaside variety theatre during the Coronation summer of 1953 – it earned Neil a nomination as Stonewall Author of the Year…..AND it has now been republished ( 2023) in a beautiful edition by INKANDESCENT, with a foreword by the author and an afterword documenting a fascination conversation between Neil and world-renowned illusionist Derren Brown, discussing all things queer and magical- and vice versa..